Truemedia/PrestaShop-module-from-scratch/README.md

-PrestaShop-module-from-scratch
+PrestaShop - Creating module from scratch
 ==============================

-Code used in my series of tutorials for creating a PrestaShop module from scratch
+Git repo of code from tutorials on how to create PrestaShop module from scratch (all PS versions)